kohya-ss/sd-scripts/README.md

   - Memory usage is reduced by the same principle as Fused optimizer.
 The training results and speed are the same as Fused optimizer.
   - Specify the number of groups like `--fused_optimizer_groups 10` in `sdxl_train.py`.
 Increasing the number of groups reduces memory usage but slows down training.
 Since the effect is limited to a certain number, it is recommended to specify 4-10.
   - Any optimizer can be used, but optimizers that automatically calculate the learning rate (such as D-Adaptation and Prodigy) cannot be used.
 Gradient accumulation is not available.
   - `--fused_optimizer_groups` cannot be used with `--fused_backward_pass`.
-When using AdaFactor, the memory usage is slightly larger than with Fused optimizer.
+When using Adafactor, the memory usage is slightly larger than with Fused optimizer.
 PyTorch 2.1 or later is required.
   - Mechanism: While Fused optimizer performs backward/step for individual parameters within the optimizer, optimizer groups reduce memory usage by grouping parameters and creating multiple optimizers to perform backward/step for each group.
 Fused optimizer requires implementation on the optimizer side, while optimizer groups are implemented only on the training script side.

 - LoRA+ is supported.
 PR [#1233](https://github.com/kohya-ss/sd-scripts/pull/1233) Thanks to rockerBOO!